emqx/emqx-operator/docs/en_US/tasks/configure-emqx-bootstrapConfig.md

    max_conns : 1024000
 ```

-**NOTE**: From the output results, we can see that the listener we configured named test has taken effect.
+> From the output results, we can see that the listener we configured named test has taken effect.